-- (1) Initiation.-

-- (A) CALL FOR PETITIONS TO PARTICIPATE.-

-(i) The Copyright Royalty Judges shall cause to be published in the Federal Register notice of commencement of proceedings under this chapter, calling for the filing of petitions to participate in a proceeding under this chapter for the purpose of making the relevant determination under section 111, 112, 114, 115, 116, 118, 119, 1004, or 1007, as the case may be-

-- (I) promptly upon a determination made under section 804(a); - (II) by no later than January 5 of a year specified in paragraph (2) of section 804(b) for the commencement of proceedings; - (III) by no later than January 5 of a year specified in subparagraph (A) or (B) of paragraph (3) of section 804(b) for the commencement of proceedings, or as otherwise provided in subparagraph (A) or (C) of such paragraph for the commencement of proceedings: - (IV) as provided under section 804(b)(8); or - (V) by no later than January 5 of a year specified in any other provision of section 804(b) for the filing of petitions for the commencement of proceedings, if a petition has not been filed by that date, except that in the case of proceedings under section 111 that are scheduled to commence in 2005, such notice may not be published. - (ii) Petitions to participate shall be filed by no later than 30 days after publication of notice of commencement of a proceeding under clause (i), except that the Copyright Royalty Judges may, for substantial good cause shown and if there is no prejudice to the participants that have already filed petitions, accept late petitions to participate at any time up to the date that is 90 days before the date on which participants in the proceeding are to file their written direct statements.
-Notwithstanding the preceding sentence, petitioners whose petitions are filed more than 30 days after publication of notice of commencement of a proceeding are not eligible to object to a settlement reached during the voluntary negotiation period under paragraph (3), and any objection filed by such a petitioner shall not be taken into account by the Copyright Royalty Judges. - (B) PETITIONS TO PARTICIPATE.-Each petition to participate in a proceeding shall describe the petitioner's interest in the subject matter of the proceeding.
-Parties with similar interests may file a single petition to participate. - (2) Participation in general.-Subject to paragraph (4), a person may participate in a proceeding under this chapter, including through the submission of briefs or other information, only if- - (A) that person has filed a petition to participate in accordance with paragraph (1) (either individually or as a group under paragraph (1)(B)), together with a filing fee of - (B) the Copyright Royalty Judges have not determined that the petition to participate is facially invalid; and - (C) the Copyright Royalty Judges have not determined, sua sponte or on the motion of another participant in the proceeding, that the person lacks a significant interest in the proceeding.
+- (1) Initiation.- - (A) CALL FOR PETITIONS TO PARTICIPATE.- (i) The Copyright Royalty Judges shall cause to be published in the Federal Register notice of commencement of proceedings under this chapter, calling for the filing of petitions to participate in a proceeding under this chapter for the purpose of making the relevant determination under section 111, 112, 114, 115, 116, 118, 119, 1004, or 1007, as the case may be- - (I) promptly upon a determination made under section 804(a); - (II) by no later than January 5 of a year specified in paragraph (2) of section 804(b) for the commencement of proceedings; - (III) by no later than January 5 of a year specified in subparagraph (A) or (B) of paragraph (3) of section 804(b) for the commencement of proceedings, or as otherwise provided in subparagraph (A) or (C) of such paragraph for the commencement of proceedings; - (IV) as provided under section 804(b)(8); - (V) by no later than January 5 of a year specified in any other provision of section 804(b) for the filing of petitions for the commencement of proceedings, if a petition has not been filed by that date, except that the publication of notice requirement shall not apply in the case of proceedings under section 111 that are scheduled to commence in 2005. - (ii) Petitions to participate shall be filed by no later than 30 days after publication of notice of commencement of a proceeding under clause (i), except that the Copyright Royalty Judges may, for substantial good cause shown and if there is no prejudice to the participants that have already filed petitions, accept late petitions to participate at any time up to the date that is 90 days before the date on which participants in the proceeding are to file their written direct statements.
+Notwithstanding the preceding sentence, petitioners whose petitions are filed more than 30 days after publication of notice of commencement of a proceeding are not eligible to object to a settlement reached during the voluntary negotiation period under paragraph (3), and any objection filed by such a petitioner shall not be taken into account by the Copyright Royalty Judges. - (B) PETITIONS TO PARTICIPATE.-Each petition to participate in a proceeding shall de-